DM872/dm872.github.io/_assignments/vrptw.md

 If the optimal MP solution you achieved in Task 4 is fractional, find an optimal SP solution by generating a branch-and-bound tree.
-Describe the process in detail, visualise the branch-and- bound tree, and comment on the results.
+Describe the process in detail, visualise the branch-and-bound tree, and comment on the results.
 You can either do this manually (similar to Task 4), or by implementing it in the code.